Tired of Reading? Please listen to the blog

 The following are some career opportunities in Public Health in epidemiology.

 - Field Investigator

 Environmental Health as a specialization requires professionals to study the environment’s health and analyze its effect on the human population.
 Individuals learn about indoor and outdoor pollution, climate change, and electromagnetic fields.
 Their primary job role would be to work in positions focused on prevention, research, or community outreach to minimize the impact of these environmental risks.

 Career opportunities titles for those working in environmental health include the following.

 - Environmental Engineer

-Global Health falls under the top 10 specialties in Public Health as stated by the American Public Health Association.
-Unlike community health who serve localized areas, professionals this field serve populations around the world by a combination of research and education.
+Global Health falls under the top 10 specialties in Public Health, as stated by the American Public Health Association.
+Unlike community health which serves localized areas, professionals in this field serve populations worldwide through a combination of research and education.
 Their work may involve creating ways to eliminate health problems, improve healthcare in countries and adopt public health policies that encourage healthy habits.

 Individuals with a public health degree in global health may have the following career opportunities.